apache/spark/docs/programming-guide.md

-In Scala, these operations are automatically available on RDDs containing [Tuple2](http://www.scala-lang.org/api/{{site.SCALA_VERSION}}/index.html#scala.Tuple2) objects (the built-in tuples in the language, created by simply writing `(a, b)`), as long as you import `org.apache.spark.SparkContext._` in your program to enable Spark's implicit conversions.
+In Scala, these operations are automatically available on RDDs containing [Tuple2](http://www.scala-lang.org/api/{{site.SCALA_VERSION}}/index.html#scala.Tuple2) objects (the built-in tuples in the language, created by simply writing `(a, b)`).
 The key-value pair operations are available in the [PairRDDFunctions](api/scala/index.html#org.apache.spark.rdd.PairRDDFunctions) class, which automatically wraps around an RDD of tuples if you import the conversions.